 IFRS Standards US GAAP Indefinite-lived intangible assets One-step impairment test.
 The carrying amount of an asset is compared with its fair value.
 The impairment loss is recognised as the excess of the carrying amount over the fair value of the asset.
-Similar to goodwill, an entity could perform the optional qualitative assessment.
+An entity could perform an optional qualitative assessment, similar to the one used for goodwill.
 Long-lived assets Two-step impairment test.
 Step One-The carrying amount is first compared with undiscounted cash flows.
 If the carrying amount is lower than the undiscounted cash flows, no impairment loss is recognised.
 Step Two-If the carrying amount is higher than the undiscounted cash flows, an impairment loss is measured as the difference between the carrying amount and fair value.